AliyunContainerService/pouch/docs/commandline/pouch_rm.md

 ### Options

 ```
   -f, --force     if the container is running, force to remove it
   -h, --help      help for rm
+  -v, --volumes   remove container's volumes that create by the container
 ```

 ### Options inherited from parent commands